Careers360 Logo

 Hence, the correct answer is option 1) Uterine fundus.

-Question 2: Given below are two statements: One is labeled as Assertion A, and the other is labeled as Reason R: (Re-NEET 2024)
+Question 2: Given below are two statements: One is labelled as Assertion A, and the other is labelled as Reason R: (Re-NEET 2024)

 Assertion A: FSH acts upon ovarian follicles in females and Leydig cells in males.